Synthetic geometry: History

 The close axiomatic study of Euclidean geometry led to the construction of the Lambert quadrilateral and the Saccheri quadrilateral.
 These structures introduced the field of non-Euclidean geometry where Euclid's parallel axiom is denied.
 Gauss, Bolyai and Lobachevski independently constructed hyperbolic geometry, where parallel lines have an angle of parallelism that depends on their separation.
 This study became widely accessible through the Poincaré disc model where motions are given by Möbius transformations.
 Similarly, Riemann, a student of Gauss's, constructed Riemannian geometry, of which elliptic geometry is a particular case.

 Another example concerns inversive geometry as advanced by Ludwig Immanuel Magnus, which can be considered synthetic in spirit.
 The closely related operation of reciprocation expresses analysis of the plane.

 Karl von Staudt showed that algebraic axioms, such as commutativity and associativity of addition and multiplication, were in fact consequences of incidence of lines in geometric configurations.
 David Hilbert showed that the Desargues configuration played a special role.
 Further work was done by Ruth Moufang and her students.
 The concepts have been one of the motivators of incidence geometry.

 When parallel lines are taken as primary, synthesis produces affine geometry.
 Though Euclidean geometry is both an affine and metric geometry, in general affine spaces may be missing a metric.
 The extra flexibility thus afforded makes affine geometry appropriate for the study of spacetime, as discussed in the history of affine geometry.

-In 1955 Herbert Busemann and Paul J. Kelley sounded a nostalgic note for synthetic geometry:
+In 1955, Herbert Busemann and Paul J. Kelley sounded a nostalgic note for synthetic geometry:

 Although reluctantly, geometers must admit that the beauty of synthetic geometry has lost its appeal for the new generation.
 The reasons are clear: not so long ago synthetic geometry was the only field in which the reasoning proceeded strictly from axioms, whereas this appeal — so fundamental to many mathematically interested people — is now made by many other fields.

 For example, college studies now include linear algebra, topology, and graph theory where the subject is developed from first principles, and propositions are deduced by elementary proofs.
 Expecting to replace synthetic with analytic geometry leads to loss of geometric content.

-Today's student of geometry has axioms other than Euclid's available: see Hilbert's axioms and Tarski's axioms.
+Today's student of geometry has axioms other than Euclid's available.

-Ernst Kötter published a (German) report in 1901 on "The development of synthetic geometry from Monge to Staudt (1847)";
+Ernst Kötter published a German report in 1901 on The development of synthetic geometry from Monge to Staudt (1847).

 Proofs using synthetic geometry

-Synthetic proofs of geometric theorems make use of auxiliary constructs (such as helping lines) and concepts such as equality of sides or angles and similarity and congruence of triangles.
-Examples of such proofs can be found in the articles Butterfly theorem, Angle bisector theorem, Apollonius' theorem, British flag theorem, Ceva's theorem, Equal incircles theorem, Geometric mean theorem, Heron's formula, Isosceles triangle theorem, Law of cosines, and others that are linked to here.
+Synthetic proofs of geometric theorems make use of auxiliary constructs (such as helping lines) and concepts such as equality of sides or angles, and similarity and congruence of triangles.
+Examples include the Butterfly theorem, Angle bisector theorem, Apollonius' theorem, British flag theorem, Ceva's theorem, Equal incircles theorem, Geometric mean theorem, Heron's formula, Isosceles triangle theorem, and Law of cosines.